-With warm springlike and hot summer temperatures all year and little rain, Borneo is a great destination at any point of the year!
+With warm spring-like and hot summer temperatures all year and little rain, Borneo is a great destination at any point of the year!
 Unlike its Southeast Asian neighbors, Borneo lies south of the Typhoon Belt and enjoys relatively dry weather while the rest of the region is drenched in torrential rains.
 Nicknamed “The Land Below the Wind,” Borneo has been a longtime haven for seafarers seeking refuge from typhoons and is now a year-round destination for adventurous travelers.

 Temperatures are steady throughout the year, regardless of precipitation.
-The lowlands (Kota Kinabalu, Sandakan, and coastal areas) enjoy temperatures between 80-90 degrees Fahrenheit (27.0-32.2 degrees Celsius) year-round and the highlands (Renau, Kinabalu National Park, Crocker Range) maintain 65-75 degree Fahrenheit (18.3-24.0 degrees Celsius) monthly temperatures.
+The lowlands (Kota Kinabalu, Sandakan, and coastal areas) enjoy temperatures between 80-90 degrees Fahrenheit (27.0-32.2 degrees Celsius) year-round and the highlands (Renau, Kinabalu National Park, Crocker Range) maintain 65-75 degrees Fahrenheit (18.3-24.0 degrees Celsius) monthly temperatures.

-Borneo's Seasons at a Glance
+Borneo Seasons at a Glance

-- Wet Season (September-February): Rain with frequent afternoon downpours, less tourist traffic
+Wet Season (September-February): Rain with frequent afternoon downpours, less tourist traffic

-- Dry Season (March-early September): Short showers in the afternoon, along with hot & humid temperatures
+Dry Season (March-early September): Short showers in the afternoon, along with hot & humid temperatures

 Depending on the activities you are planning for your Borneo tour, you will want to keep the following “seasons” in mind:

-Wet Season (Late September through February)
+Wet Season in Borneo (Late September through February)

 Rainfall is typically quite sporadic in the wet season, with some weeks seeing no rain and others hosting frequent downpours.
 This means you can enjoy fewer crowds, lower “tourist prices” at local markets, and generally great weather.
 During the wet season, there is an average of 15 rainy days per month, with sunny mornings and showers lasting a few hours in the afternoons.

-Dry Season (March through early September)
+Dry Season in Borneo (March through early September)

 Short rain showers are frequent in the afternoons, but hot, humid conditions will make you happy for the precipitation and a chance to cool off!
 April is the driest month, averaging fewer than 10 rainy days.
 This is a great time to see wildlife along the Kinabatangan River or set out to summit the towering Mount Kinabalu.
-This is also the best time to visit Gaya Island, as sea conditions are calm.
+This is also the best time to visit Gaya Island, as the sea conditions are calm.

-Generally, you will want to avoid October, November, and December in order to minimize the chance of cancellation due to heavy rainfall.
+Generally, you will want to avoid October, November, and December to minimize the chance of cancellation due to heavy rainfall.
 Many travelers summit Mount Kinabalu during the shoulder months of the wet season, but we recommend planning your climb between March and late August.

 For those planning a visit to the Kinabatangan floodplain or Sukau Rainforest Lodge, the flowering season is between April and October, but wildlife can be seen here year-round.
 While rainfall can open up river channels that are not accessible during the dry season, heavy rains can make wildlife difficult to spot.

-If you’re interested in experiencing the wildlife, ancient ruins, and tranquility that comes with a trip to Borneo, contact Adventure Life now
+If you’re interested in experiencing the wildlife, ancient ruins, and tranquility that comes with a trip to Borneo, contact Adventure Life now!